-Some reports will raise matters involving shared regulatory responsibilities between Council and other authorities including the Environment Protection Agency, NSW Police Force, the Office of Liquor Gaming and Racing, NSW Fair Trading, NSW Food Authority and Crown Lands.
+Some reports will raise matters involving shared regulatory responsibilities between Council and other authorities including the Environment Protection Authority, NSW Police, NSW Liquor and Gaming, NSW Fair Trading, NSW Food Authority and Crown Lands.

 Council recognises that collaboration and cooperation between authorities to address issues of shared regulatory responsibility is the best approach.
 To this end, where there are shared legislative responsibilities, Council staff will work with relevant authorities to establish: